 Today, Medium is more than that.
 People can use it to write and publish original content, like most other blogging platforms.
 But Medium is continuing to blur the line between news reporting and blogging.
 In fact, on its website, the company describes itself as serving up “daily news reimagined, straight from the people who are making and living it.”

 It was a notable introduction of decentralized content: A concept that allows users to share their work that has been published elsewhere on a content creation platform.
 That’s different than sharing links on social media, for example, where limited content is displayed.
 Instead, the full text and images of the work are shared, with the original author and source credited, on a site different from its origin.

 It might sound kind of confusing and pointless.
 But my colleague, Sam Mallikarjunan, explains the benefits of doing something like that in his article, “Why Medium Works.”
 In sum: Medium has roughly three million viewers, all sharing and reading content.
 Does your blog have that kind of reach?
 If it doesn’t, you can reach Medium’s vast audience by syndicating your own content on their platform, drawing more attention to your work.

 Though LinkedIn’s platform worked a bit differently than Medium’s -- users can’t re-post full bodies of work in the same seamless way on the former -- it does provide another outlet for people to share original content with an audience much larger than they may have received on their own domains.
-HubSpot’s VP of Marketing, Meghan Anderson, writes more about the positive outcomes of that kind of strategy here.

-But here’s the cool thing about .blog -- even though it was made by the creators of WordPress, you don’t have to use the WordPress platform in order to build a blog on that domain.
+Here’s the cool thing about .blog -- even though it was made by the creators of WordPress, you don’t have to use the WordPress platform in order to build a blog on that domain.